matijakolaric-com/django-music-publisher/docs/saas.rst

 Providing Custom Settings
 =========================

 The first and foremost question is how to provide custom settings for each of the clients.
 Most of the settings can be set through environment variables with the existing code, but not the definition of the publisher entity (or entities for the US).
-There are severaal good ways to do it, and there isn't a generally best option.
+There are several good ways to do it, and there isn't a generally best option.
 Setting it through a JSON-encoded setting is the simplest solution.

 Database and Upgrades
 =====================

 Django Music Publisher does not support multi-tenant database schema.
 Multiple schemas are certainly possible, but that is almost the same as multiple databases.
-One definitelly has to provide automated migrations for all clients, but this only requires a simple script.
+One definitely has to provide automated migrations for all clients, but this only requires a simple script.

-However, creating a multi-tennant schema solution should be a straightforward procedure for an experienced Django developer.
-It has been done by the maintainer and all the prerequisits are there.
+However, creating a multi-tenant schema solution should be a straightforward procedure for an experienced Django developer.
+It has been done by the maintainer and all the prerequisites are there.

 Containers
 ==========